 Virtual Reality in Local News: Part 2

-Bringing virtual reality (VR) storytelling into newsrooms of any size: Choosing the right gear & setting up the shot
+Bring virtual reality (VR) storytelling into newsrooms of any size: Choose the right gear & setting up the shot.

 “VR is a rapidly changing space, much more than traditional digital.
 Be ready to pivot and have a sense of exploration and discovery in trying things.
 Get comfortable with experimenting.” –Lucas Miré, Product Manager, CNN Mobile Apps